Milford on Sea

 To the west of the village you will find Hordle Cliff Beach.
 This beach has nearby parking, a food and drink kiosk and toilets.
 The pebble beach is accessed from a steep set of steps however at low tide, a sand bar is exposed.

-Local stores including a butchers, greengrocer and off-license are on hand for picking up supplies, plus a couple of antiques and gift shops make for an interesting browse.
+Local stores including a butchers, greengrocer and bakery are on hand for picking up supplies, plus a couple of home lifestyle stores and gift shops make an interesting browse.

 Keen birders should make their way to Keyhaven to take a look at the Keyhaven nature reserve.
 These former salt marshes are a haven for internationally important numbers of birds including oystercatcher and grey plover.